CalyCherkaoui/kryptostats-board/README.md

 $ npm start
 ```

-To lint your Js code:
+To lint Js code:
 ```
 $ npx eslint . --fix
 ```

-To lint your Style sheets:
+To lint the Styling:
 ```
 $ npx stylelint "**/*.{css,scss}" --fix
 ```

-To run your tests:
+To run the tests:
 ```
 $ npm test
 ```